alifgunadi/apache-kafka-producer-nodejs/README.md

-# HOW TO RUNNING APACHE KAFKA
+# How to running apache-kafka

-1. Direct to:
+1. Open terminal and direct to:
    `C:\kafka`

 2. Then: